Performance & Production Arts | UAL Extended Diploma in Performing Arts - Acting | Level 3

-This course develops your skills in a broad range of acting styles and techniques including physical theatre, improvisation, devising and script work.
+This course develops your skills in a broad range of acting styles and techniques, including physical theatre, improvisation, devising and script work.
 Actors work collaboratively to create and stage performances, learning through practical workshops, industry-relevant seminars and coursework.
-Public performances in our theatre and other spaces within and outside the College will prepare you for a successful career or for further study in higher education.
+Industry-based projects and work experience opportunities are part of each course curriculum, enabling you to further develop the skills to progress to a career in the performance industry with the energy and confidence to thrive.
+Public performances in our 160-seat professional theatre and other spaces within and outside the College will prepare you for a successful career or for further study.

 To join this Level 3 course, you should have at least 4 GCSEs at grade 4 (C) or above, preferably including English and maths, and you will be asked to perform a 1-2 minute monologue at interview.